Aine-Kearns/AineKearnsPASproject2020/README.md

 # Updates made

 ## 20th April 2020
-* Updated iris.data file and added headings
+* Updated iris.data file to add headings as per additional documentation on [http://archive.ics.uci.edu/ml/datasets/Iris]
 * Established how to read and print CSV files by importing CSV library and pandas, using the following websites
   * [https://realpython.com/python-csv/]
   * [https://datatofish.com/use-pandas-to-calculate-stats-from-an-imported-csv-file/]